Modified Requirements Track

 Advanced musical training does not typically prepare a musician to play at the bedside.
 CMCP teaches a specific type of therapeutic music (slow beat, low pitch, relaxation/supportive atmosphere, improvisation, flexibility) that may or may not be the same as a musician who has developed his/her own style of therapeutic music.
 Highly trained musicians and musicians with prior experience playing in care centers and hospitals will all benefit from the depth of the CMCP training materials, but the musician must be willing to work within the CMCP guidelines in order to be awarded CCM status, including recommendations for tempos, tonal quality, musical styles, repertoire, appropriate instruments, and similar standards.

 Application for the Modified Requirements Track does not guarantee acceptance.
 All prerequisites must be satisfied and music skills must be adequately demonstrated in recordings submitted with the application for the Modified Requirements Track and must meet the parameters established by CMCP for therapeutic music.
 Once admitted into the Modified Requirements Track, students are required to satisfy all the written and reading material requirements for both Levels 1 and 2.
-The application fee is not refundable, but applicants who do not qualify for MRT may request admission to the standard CMCP track without having to pay an additional application fee.
+The application fee is not refundable.
+Potential students who apply for MRT, but then do not qualify may request admission to the standard CMCP track without having to pay an additional application fee.

 To apply for the Modified Requirements Track, you must submit the following items to the Harp for Healing home office for approval: